-Depreciation conventions are another sub category for different types of real estate property.
-The purpose of conventions is to create a system by which to set the beginning and the end of an assets recovery period or useful life.
+Depreciation conventions are another subcategory for different types of real estate property.
+The purpose of conventions is to create a system to set the beginning and the end of an asset recovery period or useful life.

 Why does the IRS create one more depreciation rule to follow?
-Conventions govern how real property that is put into service in the middle of a year is to be treated from a depreciation perspective.
-For example, should the property be treated as put into service in the month that it was put into service or the quarter that it was put into service.
-This is where depreciation begins to become fairly technical and its advisable to keep record of every detail and share that with your local tax advisor so they and direct as they see fit.
+Conventions govern how real property that gets put into service in the middle of a year is treated from a depreciation perspective.
+For example, should the property be treated as put into service in the month that it gets put into service or the quarter that it gets put into service?
+At this point, depreciation can become reasonably technical, and it's advisable to keep a record of every detail and share that with your local tax advisor so they and direct as they see fit.

 What Does This Mean Practically?

 If a person can read through the above and understand it, they are ahead of the game.
 Now a person can begin to understand what that means for them practically in their real estate investing business.